 For those who are new to online learning and teaching or are in need of a refresher, there is some very useful information and guidance available.
 Please have a look at this blog posted by the Association for Learning Technology (ALT).

-There is a helpful example of how the approaches listed below can be organised within a Blackboard module.
+There is a helpful example of how the approaches listed below can be organised within a Blackboard module at this link.

 It is recommended that the Microsoft Teams Live Event option is only used for running meetings and conferences, not for teaching sessions.